-- When you may change your enrollment
+- · When you may change your enrollment

 - How you can cover your family members

 - What happens when you transfer to another Federal agency, go on leave without pay, enter military service, or retire

 - · What happens when your enrollment ends

 - · When the next Open Season for enrollment begins

 We don't determine who is eligible for coverage and, in most cases, cannot change your enrollment status without information from your employing or retirement office.
-For information on your premium deduction, you must also contact your employing or retirement office.
+For information on your premium deductions, disability leave, pensions, etc you must also contact your employing or retirement office.
+Once enrolled in your FEHB Program Plan, you should contact your carrier directly address updates and questions about your benefit coverage

-• Types of coverage available for you and your family Self Only coverage is for you alone.
-Self Plus One coverage is for you and one eligible family member.
-Self and Family coverage is for you, and one eligible family member, or your spouse, and your dependent children under age 26, including any foster children authorized for coverage by your employing agency or retirement office.
+Types of coverage

+available for you and your family

+Self Only coverage is only for the enrollee.
+Self Plus One coverage is for the enrollee and one eligible family members.
+Self and Family coverage is for the enrollee, and one or more eligible family members,: Family members include your spouse and your dependent children under age 26, including any foster children authorized for coverage by your employing agency or retirement office.

 If you have a Self Only enrollment, you may change to a Self Plus One or Self and Family enrollment if you marry, give birth, or add a child to your family.
 You may change your enrollment 31 days before to 60 days after that event.
 The Self Plus One or Self and Family enrollment begins on the first day of the pay period in which the child is born or becomes an eligible family member.
 When you change to Self Plus One or Self and Family because you marry, the change is effective on the first day of the pay period that begins after your employing office receives your enrollment form.
 Benefits will not be available to your spouse until you are married.
 A carrier may request that an enrollee verify the eligibility of any or all family members listed as covered under the enrollee's FEHB enrollment.
-Your employing or retirement office will not notify you when a family member is no longer eligible to receive benefits, nor will we.
-Please tell us immediately of changes in family member status including your marriage, divorce, annulment, or when your child reaches age 26.